ethan-ignatius/netflix-enhanced/README.md

 2. Paste your TMDb API key and save.
 3. Upload your Letterboxd export ZIP.
 4. Hover an expanded Netflix title card to see ratings, match score, and badges.

+## To Do
+1. X-Ray vision
+2. Watch history per movie/show.